 One question Jon had for Nathalie during preparations for the show was regarding “The Sun Will Shine Again”.
 Would she prefer doing the original Frida-version, or the current version in a key suitable for Kasia Laska?
 Nathalie said she probably couldn’t sing in a key as low as Fridas.
 “Well, no one can”, Jon said with a smile.
 So the higher key it was.

 On the first day in Trondheim, Wednesday before the show, there was a meeting with media and the first meeting with the band.
 Jon immediately took Nathalie aside from the rest, held her arm, looking very serious, saying: “Nathalie, I want to dedicate “The Sun Will Shine Again” to Ronnie.
 It is a song I wrote for Frida when her husband died.
 Do you think you can hold it together?”.
 “I hope so” Nathalie answered.
 “Perfect” smiled Jon.”
+View the song as performed during the concert.

 “Ronnie” was of course the legendary rock vocalist Ronnie James Dio, known from Rainbow, Elf, Black Sabbath, and his own band Dio.
 Ronnie lost his battle with cancer just a week prior to this concert.